Tournament Rules

 • Ties on total points shall be broken first by most fish and if ties continue then by total points of the larger fish (4 points and over) caught by each team.

-Resolution of official tournament Rules Violations
+Resolution of Official Tournament Rules Violations

 Scoring Table